DerGuru/The-Resonant/Chapters/P2-06 - Malvek’s Agent.md

 "RAE wants us to take a picture and get rid of the card".

-Milo snapped a photo—on the shared junk handset, not on any phone that knew their names.
+Milo snapped a photo - on the shared junk handset, not on any phone that knew their names.
 He held up the card.
 “Farewell forever, item of plausible deniability.”

 Jason looked through the window.
 Across the street, a woman laughed at nothing, then adjusted an earpiece that wasn’t there.
 A city worker moved cones with the slow authority of someone who had paperwork to bless the cones.
 The tram camera angled itself two degrees and decided to hold that angle, which was not how trams made decisions.